NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/Pipeline Implementation/EMR Data Pipeline Implementation.md

 - **silver**: Contains processed data, mainly used by data scientists for further analysis.

 ### 3. **Table Definitions**
-The SQL code used to define tables explicitly references the Unity Catalog.
-For example, the following code creates a table in the Unity Catalog:
+The SQL code used to define tables explicitly references the Unity Catalog and removes the use of auto-increment functionality.
+For example, the following code creates a table in the Unity Catalog without relying on auto-increment for key generation:

 ```sql
 %sql